 1. Use a Higher Heat

-Not all crusts can take the heat, though.
-Alive & Kickin’s Classic Neapolitan Dough Balls are made from imported Italian flour and work great with high-heat oven applications of 600° F and up.
+Not all crusts can take the heat often associated with brick ovens or pizza stones, however.
+Alive & Kickin’s Classic Neapolitan Dough Balls, for example, are made from imported Italian flour and work great with high-heat oven applications of 600° F and up.
 Be sure to experiment to find the right temperature, as all ovens vary.

 2. Allow Fresh Mozzarella to Dry

 If you’re using fresh mozzarella (which has a 52% water content) on your veggie pizzas to give them added flavor and enhance the visual appeal, allow the cheese to dry a bit before adding it to the crust.

-3. Use Par-baked Pizza Crusts
+5. Use Par-baked Pizza Crusts

-4. Consider Pizza Dough Balls
+6. Consider Pizza Dough Balls

-Don’t let the moisture in vegetables keep you from offering this popular option at your pizzeria – use the right dough or crust product instead!
+Don’t let the moisture in vegetables keep you from offering this popular option at your pizza operation – use the right dough or crust product instead!
 Selecting the right product for your needs and following steps designed to minimize moisture will make this menu option a real winner with your veggie-loving customers!